pystruct/pystruct/doc/index.rst

 interchangeable.

 Currently I would recommend AD3 for very accurate solutions and QPBO for larger models.
-The OneSlackSSVM includes an option (``switch_to_ad3``) to switch the solver to AD3 when no constraints can be found using the previous solver (which should be a faster undergenerating solver, such as QPBO).
+The OneSlackSSVM includes an option (``switch_to``) to switch the solver to a stronger or exact solver when no constraints can be found using the previous solver (which should be a faster undergenerating solver, such as QPBO).

 Examples
 =========